nairvibhas18/comp423-course-notes/docs/tutorials/go-setup.md

 Let's create our development container:

 ### Step 1: Add Development Container Configuration
-1. In VS Code, open the `go-setup-tutorial` directory
+1. In VS Code, open the `go-setup-tutorial` directory.
 > [!Note]
-> You can do this by clicking File > Open Folder
+> You can do this by clicking File > Open Folder.
-2. Install the **Dev Containers** extension for VS Code by searching for the one made by **Microsoft** in the extensions tab of VS Code
+2. Install the **Dev Containers** extension for VS Code by searching for the one made by **Microsoft** in the extensions tab of VS Code.
 3. Create a hidden `.devcontainer` configuration directory in the root of your project with this file inside of it:
 `.devcontainer/devcontainer.json`
 4. Specify environment variables: